 Typical Whiplash Compensation Payout

-It depends on the expenses and losses incurred to you.
-To maximise the amount of your whiplash compensation payout, you will need to understand the full extent of your injury both physical symptoms, physiological and cognitive symptoms if any.
+It depends on the expenses and losses incurred by you.
+To maximise the amount of your whiplash compensation payout, you will need to understand the full extent of your injury, both physical symptoms, physiological and cognitive symptoms if any.

-If you have made a whiplash injury claim, the best way to estimate your whiplash compensation payout is to contact an expert personal injury lawyer who is specialised in motor vehicle accident injury compensation.
+If you have made a whiplash injury claim, the best way to estimate your whiplash compensation payout is to contact an expert compensation injury lawyer who is specialised in motor vehicle accident injury compensation.